-Judge Who Invalidated Obamacare Has Been A 'Go-To-Judge' For Republicans, Critics Say
+Judge Who Invalidated Obamacare Has Been A 'Go-To Judge' For Republicans, Critics Say

 Furthermore, because O'Connor is getting a lot of ideological lawsuits brought to him, it's making his voting record more controversial, Blackman adds.

-"I think by virtue of the attorney general's form selection," he says, "Judge O'Connor's had a greater share than average of hot button issues."
+"I think by virtue of the attorney generals' form selection," he says, "Judge O'Connor's had a greater share than average of hot-button issues."

 However, Blackman says he is concerned that criticisms of controversial opinions are increasingly shifting toward the judges who issue the opinions — instead of toward the decisions themselves.

-"President Trump does this all the time," Blackman says."Politicians do it all time.
+"President Trump does this all the time," Blackman says.
+"Politicians do it all time.
 And usually this happens to Supreme Court justices, but here it is being done to a district court judge in Fort Worth — who, 99 percent of his docket no one will even know about."

 No matter how controversial O'Connor's ruling on the health care law, Blackman says, the decision over the Affordable Care Act will now pass to another judge, as the case moves on to a higher court.